Impressionism, the partakers of the expositions:

 Was Pierre-Isidore Bureau an Impressionist?

 Moonlight is a theme that is often rendered by Pierre-Isidore Bureau.
-Other indications of time, season and weather or not given except a winter landscape (S1868-380).
+Other indications of time, season and weather are not given except a winter landscape (S1868-380).
 Most of the time Bureau renders an indication of place.
-Mostly he painted in the surroundings of L’Isle-Adam. (see account) So I assume he painted en-plein-air.
-Bureau renders the influence of light and a fleeting moment, but he uses a lot of brown and he doesn’t use juxta-posed brushstrokes.
-Considering this I conclude that he merely was a landscape painter who used some elements of an impressionist painting style, but not merely.
+Mostly he painted in the surroundings of L’Isle-Adam. (see pictures) So I assume he painted en-plein-air.
+Bureau renders the influence of light and a fleeting moment.
+But Bureau uses a lot of browns, he doesn’t use blues for the shadows and he doesn’t use juxta-posed brushstrokes.
+Considering this, I conclude that he merely was a landscape painter who used some elements of an impressionist painting style, but not merely.
 Schurr & Cabanne state that Pierre-Isidore Bureau didn’t adopt the impressionist principles (R9), which in my opinion is not completely true.

 Pierre-Isidore Bureau at the Salon:

 Several sources mention Pierre-Isidore Bureau exhibited regularly at the Salon between 1865 and 1876 (R9;R88;R87;R3;iR24).
 The Salon database (iR1) is more precise: Bureau exhibited in 1865 +66 +67 +68 +69 +70 +72 +74 +76.
 He was rejected in 1873 and exhibited then at the Salon des Refusés (was this part of the quarrel Bénézit mentions and motivated him to join the Impressionist expositions?).
 He didn’t exhibit in 1875 at the Salon, nor at the Salon des Refusés of 1875.
 1876 was the last time Bureau exhibited at the Salon, later that year he would die (iR1;R88).